How hydrogen works

-It is NOT possible to generate HHO at a rate fast enough to be used as the primary fuel.
+It is NOT possible to generate hydrogen at a rate fast enough to be used as the primary fuel.

 Our equipment is an inexpensive retrofit, compatible with any vehicle type and size.

-HHO generators use electricity from the battery of the vehicle to split the water (H2O) into its basic elements of oxygen and hydrogen.
-The gas resulting from this electrolysis process is called HHO.
-The generated HHO gas is then injected into the air stream of the vehicle to improve combustion efficiency and fuel economy.
+Hydrogen generators use electricity from the battery of the vehicle to split the water (H2O) into its basic elements of oxygen and hydrogen.
+The generated hydrogen is then injected into the air stream of the vehicle to improve combustion efficiency and fuel economy.

 In a standard engine, the combustion cycle is very fast: 0.007 seconds.
 Most of the fuel molecules are too large to burn completely in this extremely limited time.
 The situation is made worse by the fact that the spark plug only ignites a small percentage of the fuel.
 The fire generated must cascade from one fuel molecule to the next as it propagates through the combustion chamber of the engine.
 This wastes precious time.

-HHO burns and travels through the combustion chamber 10X faster than a gasoline flame.
-HHO fills the space between fuel molecules and has the effect of making them closer together.
+Hydrogen burns and travels through the combustion chamber 10X faster than a gasoline flame.
+Hydrogen fills the space between fuel molecules and has the effect of making them closer together.
 The flame travels faster and the fuel is exposed to flame sooner and for a longer period of time.
 The result is a cleaner, more complete burn.

 This concept has been validated by a multitude of papers published by the Society of Automotive Engineers (SAE).
 The concept is valid with any fossil fuel including diesel and LPG.